ioccc-src/winner/bugs.md

 ### Source code: [1984/mullender/mullender.c](%%REPO_URL%%/1984/mullender/mullender.c)
 ### Information: [1984/mullender/index.html](1984/mullender/index.html)

-Although there is an alt version and supplementary program added by Cody that will work in modern systems, if you do not have a [VAX-11](https://en.wikipedia.org/wiki/VAX-11) or [PDP-11](https://en.wikipedia.org/wiki/PDP-11) to run the original entry on it will not work.
+Although there is an alt version and supplementary program added, that will work in modern systems, if you do not have a [VAX-11](https://en.wikipedia.org/wiki/VAX-11) or [PDP-11](https://en.wikipedia.org/wiki/PDP-11) to run the original entry on it will not work.
 See the index.html for details on the alternate versions.

-Cody added and fixed the [gentab.c](%%REPO_URL%%/1984/mullender/gentab.c) which is from the author's (or one of them, Mullender) remarks found by Cody.
-Cody fixed this to compile and work (as best as he can determine: he has no VAX-11 or PDP-11 or emulator to test it) but running the code on the binary itself produces a `short[]` that can compile in modern systems though it'll not work.
+The file [gentab.c](%%REPO_URL%%/1984/mullender/gentab.c) which is from the author's (or one of them, Mullender) remarks, was fixed for modern systems, at least as best as can be determined: running the code on the binary itself does produce a `short[]` that can compile in modern systems but it will not work.
+Before the fix it would fail in some cases and it is possible that in some cases it might still fail.

 <hr style="width:10%;text-align:left;margin-left:0">